 Whisk the flour and seasoned salt in a medium bowl.
 Add the eggs to a second bowl and breadcrumbs to a third.
 Sometimes it’s easier to use a plate for the flour and breadcrumbs so the steaks fit better.

 Coat each steak by dredging first in the flour, then the eggs, then the breadcrumbs.
-Make sure they are fully covered during each step.
+During each step, make sure they are fully covered.
 It helps to press the flour and breadcrumbs into the steaks.
 Continue with each steak.

 Place the coated cube steak into the preheated pan.
-Cook for about 5-10 minutes, until the bottom is browned.
+Cook for about 5-10 minutes.

-Flip and cook the other side until the meat is cooked through and the coating has browned on both sides.
+Flip and cook the other side until the meat is cooked through.
 I prefer to slow-cook my steaks so they don’t get too dark on the outside while still cooking in the middle.
-If you prefer yours more rare, you can cook on a higher heat and flip them sooner.
+If you prefer yours rarer, you can cook on a higher heat and flip them sooner.

 - 3 tbsp olive oil